BoutadjineAlaa/Waffles/README.md

 # Waffles
 Designed To bypass WAF Security against XSS - SQL - OS Command Injection.
 With the best payloads.

+# Note
+These payloads may not be a global bypass but working on specific endpoints.
+OR some of These payloads may be fixed by the firewall corporation.But it is continuously updating.

 # INSTALL

 git clone https://github.com/BoutadjineAlaa/Waffles.git